 Scanning services are conducted in-house only.
 We do not allow personal scanners but, you may use your phone to take photographs.

 Items are scanned at original size and a resolution of 200 dpi for fair use requests, and 300 dpi for commercial use requests.
-Scans are delivered to the patron on a CD in TIFF or JPEG format.
+Scans are delivered to the patron via email or an online file sharing service in TIFF or JPEG format.

 Please contact our librarian with any questions.